iltommi/qdb-documentation/source/api/c.rst

     Inserts a value into a hset.
 Creates the hset if it does not already exist.

+    :param handle: An initialized handle (see :c:func:`qdb_open` and :c:func:`qdb_open_tcp`)
+    :type handle: qdb_handle_t
+    :param alias: A pointer to a null terminated string representing the entry's alias.
+    :type alias: const char *
+    :param content: A pointer to an user allocated buffer with the entry's content.
+    :type content: char *
+    :param content_length: The length of the target buffer, in bytes.
+    :type content_length: size_t *
+    :returns: An error code of type :c:type:`qdb_error_t`

 .. c:function:: qdb_error_t qdb_hset_erase(qdb_handle_t handle, const char * alias, const char * content, size_t content_length)

     Removes a value from a hset.
 The hset must already exist.

+    :param handle: An initialized handle (see :c:func:`qdb_open` and :c:func:`qdb_open_tcp`)
+    :type handle: qdb_handle_t
+    :param alias: A pointer to a null terminated string representing the entry's alias.
+    :type alias: const char *
+    :param content: A pointer to a buffer to search for and remove.
+    :type content: char *
+    :param content_length: A pointer to a size_t initialized with the length of the destination buffer, in bytes.
+It will be updated with the length of the retrieved content, even if the buffer is not large enough to hold all the data.
+    :type content_length: size_t *
+    :returns: An error code of type :c:type:`qdb_error_t`

 .. c:function:: qdb_error_t qdb_hset_contains (qdb_handle_t handle, const char * alias, const char * content, size_t content_length)

     Determines if a hset has a given value.
 The hset must already exist.

+    :param handle: An initialized handle (see :c:func:`qdb_open` and :c:func:`qdb_open_tcp`)
+    :type handle: qdb_handle_t
+    :param content: A pointer to a buffer to search for and compare against.
+    :type content: char *
+    :param content_length: A pointer to a size_t initialized with the length of the destination buffer, in bytes.
+It will be updated with the length of the retrieved content, even if the buffer is not large enough to hold all the data.
+    :type content_length: size_t *
+    :returns: An error code of type :c:type:`qdb_error_t`

 .. c:function:: qdb_error_t qdb_int_put(qdb_handle_t handle, const char * alias, qdb_int integer, qdb_time_t expiry_time)

     Creates a new integer.
 Errors if the integer already exists.

+    :param handle: An initialized handle (see :c:func:`qdb_open` and :c:func:`qdb_open_tcp`)
+    :type handle: qdb_handle_t
+    :param alias: A pointer to a null terminated string representing the entry's alias.
+    :type alias: const char *
+    :param integer: The value of the new qdb_int.
+    :type integer: A :c:type:`qdb_int`.
+    :param expiry_time: The absolute expiry time of the entry, in seconds, relative to epoch
+    :type expiry_time: qdb_time_t

+    :returns: An error code of type :c:type:`qdb_error_t`

 .. c:function:: qdb_error_t qdb_int_update(qdb_handle_t handle, const char * alias, qdb_int integer, qdb_time_t expiry_time)

     Updates an existing integer or creates one if it does not exist.

+    :param handle: An initialized handle (see :c:func:`qdb_open` and :c:func:`qdb_open_tcp`)
+    :type handle: qdb_handle_t
+    :param alias: A pointer to a null terminated string representing the entry's alias.
+    :type alias: const char *
+    :param integer: The value of the new qdb_int.
+    :type integer: A :c:type:`qdb_int`.
+    :param expiry_time: The absolute expiry time of the entry, in seconds, relative to epoch
+    :type expiry_time: qdb_time_t

+    :returns: An error code of type :c:type:`qdb_error_t`

 .. c:function:: qdb_error_t qdb_int_get(qdb_handle_t handle, const char * alias, qdb_int * integer)

     Retrieves the value of an integer.
 The integer must already exist.

+    :param handle: An initialized handle (see :c:func:`qdb_open` and :c:func:`qdb_open_tcp`)
+    :type handle: qdb_handle_t
+    :param alias: A pointer to a null terminated string representing the entry's alias.
+    :type alias: const char *
+    :param integer: The value of the retrieved qdb_int.
+    :type integer: A pointer to a :c:type:`qdb_int`.

+    :returns: An error code of type :c:type:`qdb_error_t`

 .. c:function:: qdb_error_t qdb_int_add(qdb_handle_t handle, const char * alias, qdb_int addend, qdb_int * result)

     Atomically addes the value to the integer.
 The integer must already exist.

+    :param handle: An initialized handle (see :c:func:`qdb_open` and :c:func:`qdb_open_tcp`)
+    :type handle: qdb_handle_t
+    :param alias: A pointer to a null terminated string representing the entry's alias.
+    :type alias: const char *
+    :param addend: The value that will be added to the existing qdb_int.
+    :type addend: A :c:type:`qdb_int`.
+    :param result: A pointer that will be updated to point to the new qdb_int.
+    :type result: A pointer to a :c:type:`qdb_int`.

+    :returns: An error code of type :c:type:`qdb_error_t`

 .. c:function:: qdb_error_t qdb_queue_size(qdb_handle_t handle, const char * alias, size_t * size)

     Retrieves the size of the queue.
 The queue must already exist.

+    :param handle: An initialized handle (see :c:func:`qdb_open` and :c:func:`qdb_open_tcp`)
+    :type handle: qdb_handle_t
+    :param alias: A pointer to a null terminated string representing the entry's alias.
+    :type alias: const char *
+    :param size: A pointer that will be updated with the size of the queue.
+    :type size: A pointer to a :c:type:`size_t`.

+    :returns: An error code of type :c:type:`qdb_error_t`

 .. c:function:: qdb_error_t qdb_queue_at(qdb_handle_t handle, const char * alias, size_t index, const char ** content, size_t * content_length)

     Retrieves the value of the queue at the specified index.
 The queue must already exist.

+    :param handle: An initialized handle (see :c:func:`qdb_open` and :c:func:`qdb_open_tcp`)
+    :type handle: qdb_handle_t
+    :param alias: A pointer to a null terminated string representing the entry's alias.
+    :type alias: const char *
+    :param index: The index you wish to retrieve.
+    :type index: :c:type:`size_t`
+    :param content: A pointer to a pointer that will be set to a function-allocated buffer holding the entry's content.
+    :type content: char **
+    :param content_length: A pointer to a size_t that will be set to the content's size, in bytes.
+    :type content_length: size_t *

+    :returns: An error code of type :c:type:`qdb_error_t`

 .. c:function:: qdb_error_t qdb_queue_push_front(qdb_handle_t handle, const char * alias, const char * content, size_t content_length)

     Inserts the content at the front of the queue.
 Creates the queue if it does not exist.

+    :param handle: An initialized handle (see :c:func:`qdb_open` and :c:func:`qdb_open_tcp`)
+    :type handle: qdb_handle_t
+    :param alias: A pointer to a null terminated string representing the entry's alias.
+    :type alias: const char *
+    :param content: A pointer to the content that will be added to the queue.
+    :type content: const char *
+    :param content_length: A pointer to a size_t that will be set to the content's size, in bytes.
+    :type content_length: size_t *

+    :returns: An error code of type :c:type:`qdb_error_t`

 .. c:function:: qdb_error_t qdb_queue_push_back(qdb_handle_t handle, const char * alias, const char * content, size_t content_length)

     Inserts the content at the back of the queue.
 Creates the queue if it does not exist.

+    :param handle: An initialized handle (see :c:func:`qdb_open` and :c:func:`qdb_open_tcp`)
+    :type handle: qdb_handle_t
+    :param alias: A pointer to a null terminated string representing the entry's alias.
+    :type alias: const char *
+    :param content: A pointer to the content that will be added to the queue.
+    :type content: const char *
+    :param content_length: A pointer to a size_t that will be set to the content's size, in bytes.
+    :type content_length: size_t *

+    :returns: An error code of type :c:type:`qdb_error_t`

 .. c:function:: qdb_error_t qdb_queue_pop_front(qdb_handle_t handle, const char * alias, const char ** content, size_t content_length)

     Removes and retrieves the item at the front of the queue.
 The queue must already exist.

+    :param handle: An initialized handle (see :c:func:`qdb_open` and :c:func:`qdb_open_tcp`)
+    :type handle: qdb_handle_t
+    :param alias: A pointer to a null terminated string representing the entry's alias.
+    :type alias: const char *
+    :param content: A pointer to a pointer that will be set to a function-allocated buffer holding the entry's content.
+    :type content: char **
+    :param content_length: A pointer to a size_t that will be set to the content's size, in bytes.
+    :type content_length: size_t *

+    :returns: An error code of type :c:type:`qdb_error_t`

 .. c:function:: qdb_error_t qdb_queue_pop_back(qdb_handle_t handle, const char * alias, const char ** content, size_t content_length)

     Removes and retrieves the item at the back of the queue.
 The queue must already exist.

+    :param handle: An initialized handle (see :c:func:`qdb_open` and :c:func:`qdb_open_tcp`)
+    :type handle: qdb_handle_t
+    :param alias: A pointer to a null terminated string representing the entry's alias.
+    :type alias: const char *
+    :param content: A pointer to a pointer that will be set to a function-allocated buffer holding the entry's content.
+    :type content: char **
+    :param content_length: A pointer to a size_t that will be set to the content's size, in bytes.
+    :type content_length: size_t *

+    :returns: An error code of type :c:type:`qdb_error_t`

 .. c:function:: qdb_error_t qdb_queue_front(qdb_handle_t handle, const char * alias, const char ** content, size_t content_length)

     Retrieves the item at the front of the queue.
 The queue must already exist.

+    :param handle: An initialized handle (see :c:func:`qdb_open` and :c:func:`qdb_open_tcp`)
+    :type handle: qdb_handle_t
+    :param alias: A pointer to a null terminated string representing the entry's alias.
+    :type alias: const char *
+    :param content: A pointer to a pointer that will be set to a function-allocated buffer holding the entry's content.
+    :type content: char **
+    :param content_length: A pointer to a size_t that will be set to the content's size, in bytes.
+    :type content_length: size_t *

+    :returns: An error code of type :c:type:`qdb_error_t`

 .. c:function:: qdb_error_t qdb_queue_back(qdb_handle_t handle, const char * alias, const char ** content, size_t content_length)

     Retrives the item at the back of the queue.
 The queue must already exist.

+    :param handle: An initialized handle (see :c:func:`qdb_open` and :c:func:`qdb_open_tcp`)
+    :type handle: qdb_handle_t
+    :param alias: A pointer to a null terminated string representing the entry's alias.
+    :type alias: const char *
+    :param content: A pointer to a pointer that will be set to a function-allocated buffer holding the entry's content.
+    :type content: char **
+    :param content_length: A pointer to a size_t that will be set to the content's size, in bytes.
+    :type content_length: size_t *

+    :returns: An error code of type :c:type:`qdb_error_t`

 .. c:function:: qdb_error_t qdb_add_tag(qdb_handle_t handle, const char * alias, const char * tag)

     Assigns a tag to an entry.
 The tag is created if it does not exist.

+    :param handle: An initialized handle (see :c:func:`qdb_open` and :c:func:`qdb_open_tcp`)
+    :type handle: qdb_handle_t
+    :param alias: A pointer to a null terminated string representing the entry's alias.
+    :type alias: const char *
+    :param tag: A pointer to a null terminated string representing the tag.
+    :type tag: const char *

+    :returns: An error code of type :c:type:`qdb_error_t`

 .. c:function:: qdb_error_t qdb_has_tag(qdb_handle_t handle, const char * alias, const char * tag)

     Determines if a given tag has been assigned to an entry.

+    :param handle: An initialized handle (see :c:func:`qdb_open` and :c:func:`qdb_open_tcp`)
+    :type handle: qdb_handle_t
+    :param alias: A pointer to a null terminated string representing the entry's alias.
+    :type alias: const char *
+    :param tag: A pointer to a null terminated string representing the tag.
+    :type tag: const char *

+    :returns: An error code of type :c:type:`qdb_error_t`

 .. c:function:: qdb_error_t qdb_remove_tag(qdb_handle_t handle, const char * alias, const char * tag)

     Removes a tag assignment from an entry.

+    :param handle: An initialized handle (see :c:func:`qdb_open` and :c:func:`qdb_open_tcp`)
+    :type handle: qdb_handle_t
+    :param alias: A pointer to a null terminated string representing the entry's alias.
+    :type alias: const char *
+    :param tag: A pointer to a null terminated string representing the tag.
+    :type tag: const char *

+    :returns: An error code of type :c:type:`qdb_error_t`

 .. c:function:: qdb_error_t qdb_get_tagged(qdb_handle_t handle, const char * tag, const char *** aliases, size_t aliases_count)

     Retrieves the aliases that have been tagged with the given tag.

+    :param handle: An initialized handle (see :c:func:`qdb_open` and :c:func:`qdb_open_tcp`)
+    :type handle: qdb_handle_t
+    :param tag: A pointer to a null terminated string representing the tag.
+    :type tag: const char *
+    :param aliases: A pointer to a pointer of an array of alias pointers.
+This will be set to list each alias tagged with the given tag.
+    :type aliases: :c:type:`const char ***`
+    :param aliases_count: The number of aliases in the array.
+    :type aliases_count: size_t

+    :returns: An error code of type :c:type:`qdb_error_t`

 .. c:function:: qdb_error_t qdb_get_tags(qdb_handle_t handle, const char * alias, const char *** tags, size_t tags_count)

     Retrieves the tags assigned to the given alias.

+    :param handle: An initialized handle (see :c:func:`qdb_open` and :c:func:`qdb_open_tcp`)
+    :type handle: qdb_handle_t
+    :param alias: A pointer to a null terminated string representing the entry's alias.
+    :type alias: const char *
+    :param tags: A pointer to a pointer of an array of tag pointers.
+This will be set to list each tag assigned to the alias.
+    :type tags: :c:type:`const char ***`
+    :param aliases_count: The number of tags in the array.
+    :type aliases_count: size_t

+    :returns: An error code of type :c:type:`qdb_error_t`